MRtrix3/mrtrix3/docs/reference/commands/mrtransform.rst

 If a linear transform is applied without a template image the command will modify the image header transform matrix

-FOD reorientation (with apodised point spread functions) will be performed by default if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (e.g. 6, 15, 28 etc).
-The -no_reorientation option can be used to force reorientation off if required.
+FOD reorientation (with apodised point spread functions) can be performed if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (e.g. 6, 15, 28 etc).
+For such data, the -reorient_fod yes/no option must be used to specify if reorientation is required.

+The output image intensity can be modulated using the (local or global) volume change if a linear or nonlinear transformation is applied.
+'FOD' modulation preserves the apparent fibre density across the fibre bundle width and can only be applied if FOD reorientation is used.
+Alternatively, non-directional scaling by the Jacobian determinant can be applied to any image type.

-If a DW scheme is contained in the header (or specified separately), and the number of directions matches the number of volumes in the images, any transformation applied using the -linear option will be also be applied to the directions.
+If a DW scheme is contained in the header (or specified separately), and the number of directions matches the number of volumes in the images, any transformation applied using the -linear option will also be applied to the directions.

 When the -template option is used to specify the target image grid, the image provided via this option will not influence the axis data strides of the output image; these are determined based on the input image, or the input to the -strides option.